maolan/maolan.github.io/content/workflow.md

 covered by undo and redo.
 Low-level state-restore mechanics are internal replay behavior, not user-facing history items.

-- Playback/record toggles are intentionally non-undoable.
+- Loop, punch-range, and record-enable toggles are history-recorded.
-- Loop and punch-range actions are also excluded from history to avoid noisy playback-driven snapshots.
+- Tempo and time-signature edits, modulator changes, track hierarchy changes, clip plugin graph changes, automation lane edits, and pitch-correction edits are history-recorded.
-- Track automation level, balance, and mute updates are runtime path edits and are also excluded.
+- Track automation level, balance, and mute updates are runtime path edits and are excluded from history.
 - Transport/query/report actions are intentionally kept out of history.
 - High-frequency automation playback adjustments are also